“Very beautiful, wonderful exhibition.”

 25 years at The Meadows Pottery and Barely Scratching the Surface

 I established The Meadows Pottery in Edinburgh in 1988.
 I produce diverse, hand thrown, stoneware and porcelain, making traditional pottery and art pieces.
 This has been virtually my sole outlet for the past twenty-five years, supplying a mainly local market.
 I was joined here by my partner Junko Shibe in the early 1990’s.
 I have worked beside her ever since.
-I have had no formal training or apprenticeship in ceramics or pottery, but I learned pottery from the age of thirteen from an assortment of individual potters, loosely within the Leach tradition.
+I have had no formal training or apprenticeship in ceramics or pottery, but I learned pottery from the age of thirteen from a few individual potters, loosely within the Leach tradition.
 I learned, travelled and practiced for twelve years before starting to trade at the age of twenty-six.
 I have never exhibited to any significant extent.

 From my early exposure to the great ceramic collection of the Royal Scottish Museum I understood the diversity and depth of our ceramic inheritance.
 But my professional, technical and creative development has taken place in a threefold context.
 Firstly: working and relating closely with my customers at The Meadows Pottery, with the twin disciplines of making pieces for stock and to order.
 Secondly: my friendships and collaborations with other artists in pottery (particularly Junko) and diverse other fields (be it the written word, music or the visual arts).
 Thirdly: teaching small groups of motivated and enthusiastic students; a pleasure and an education in itself.